AntonioPreprotnik/bling-machine/README.md

 ## Production

-Production environment differs from development or test environment mostely by configuration of the system.Configuration files can be found in `config/{environment}` directories.
-Also production artifects and builds are more optimized and minified.
+Production environment differs from development or test environment mostly by configuration of the system.
+Configuration files can be found in `config/{environment}` directories.
+Also, production artifacts and builds are more optimized and minified.

 ### Backend